tensorflow/tfx/docs/guide/statsgen.md

 StatsGen uses Beam and approximate algorithms to scale to large datasets.

 * Consumes: tf.Examples created by an ExampleGen pipeline component, or CSV directly.
-* Emits: Dataset statistics in metadata
+* Emits: Dataset statistics in metadata.

 ## StatsGen and TensorFlow Data Validation